-name Name of the virtual server that has its i equests redirected. recirie Traine of the virtual server that has its i equests rearrected.
+name Name of the virtual server that has its requests redirected.

 Traffic is not redirected to the server.

 Release Modification CSM release 1.1(1) This command was introduced.
 CSM-S release 1.1(1) This command was introduced.

 Mapping real servers to redirect virtual servers provides persistence for clients to real servers across TCP sessions.
 Before using this command, you must create the redirect virtual server in serverfarm submode with the redirect-vserver command.